microsoft/devsquad-dataops/Hands-on Lab/HOL step-by-step - DataOps.md

 ## Exercise 1: Exploring Azure Data Services

 Duration: 20 minutes

+In this exercise, you will explore all resources that have been created in your Azure Subscription.

 ### Task 1: Azure Data Lake Storage
 ### Task 2: Azure Data Factory